-That’s just a taste of the metrics we use for predictability.
+That’s just a taste of the agile metrics we use for predictability.
 We also use quality indicators like build frequency, broken builds, code coverage, defect rates or technical debt.
 Likewise, for Product Owners we are interested in things like major initiatives, features remaining, features released, size of release cycle, and more.
 And for value, we are interested in things like time to value.

-Using metrics responsibly provides insight across the organization to understand the organization’s ability to meet expectations.
-These metrics help establish a shared understanding of the respective capabilities of the teams, and guidance for improvement efforts.Learn More
+Using agile metrics responsibly provides insight across the organization to understand the organization’s ability to meet expectations.
+These agile metrics help establish a shared understanding of the respective capabilities of the teams, and guidance for improvement efforts.Learn More

 How Do You Know Your Metrics Are Any Good

 Last Updated on Monday, 23 September 2013 09:02 Written by Derek Huether Thursday, 4 July 2013 09:35

 You want to create some metrics.
 More importantly, someone has told you that you need to create some.
 How do you know if you’re just making work for yourself or if you’re just putting a spin on the same old data?